allianceauth/allianceauth/README.md

     auth | user | human_resources ( Corp only access to view applications )
     auth | user | jabber_broadcast ( Access to broadcast a message over jabber to specific groups or all) auth | user | blue_memeber ( Auto Added to people who register has a blue when adding api key)

-Note:

-    In order to create permissions automatically you there is a "bootstrap_permissions" function in the __init__.py of the groupmanagement folder.
-Comment out before running syncdb, after add it back.
-    This is there because i currently have no idea how to do this any other way.

 Eve alliance auth for the 99 percent